dehora/nakadi-java/README.md

 frameworks, whereas the aim of nakadi-java is to provide a full client with a reduced dependency footprint to allow portability.

 Nakadi-java is designed for application development.
-If you're just looking to for a quick way browse and examine steams, take a look at the excellent [Peek library](https://github.com/zalando-incubator/peek).
+If you're just looking
+for a quick way to browse and examine streams, take a look at the excellent [Peek library](https://github.com/zalando-incubator/peek).

 ## Requirements and Getting Started